schneivo77/streamkeys/README.md

 #### Install host script

+###### Chrome

-To install the host script, locate the extension ID from the Chrome extensions page and run the following commands:
+To install the host script for Chrome, locate the extension ID from the Chrome extensions page and run the following commands:

 ```bash
 $ extension_id="....."